microsoft/wcnspect/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Component:**
-Is the issue in the Winspect Client, the Server, or both?
+Is the issue in the wcnspect Client, the Server, or both?

 **To Reproduce**
 Steps to reproduce the behavior.